 CompanyName, ProductName, DateObserved, TimeOfDay, Channel, ShowName

-Currently data is only being collected about Fox News Channel, and the following files are available in the repository:
+Currently data is being collected about Fox News Channel and Newsmax, and the following files are available in the repository:

 WhoAdvertisesOn is not just a project tracking and summarizing advertising on a single partisan news outlet.
 It is also an open source data science toolkit that can allow any person or organization to do the same for their own purposes and in their own contexts.
 Doing so does not require advanced coding skills.
 Read the Toolkit Guide here.